MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-translator-resource.md

 Complete the steps in [this Translator quickstart](/azure/cognitive-services/translator/how-to-create-translator-resource) with the caveat of:

 * Create the resource in the **Global** region
-* Use [the resource group you created](getting-started.md#create-a-resource-group) for this tutorial series
+* Use [the resource group you created](getting-started.md#create-a-resource-group) for this tutorial series.
 * Copy the key and resource name to use in the next step.

 ## Add Translator secrets to .env.local